dlederle/dlederle.github.io/_posts/2016-06-13-teaching-game-design-studio.markdown

 In many ways Winter quarter is the toughest but might be the most rewarding.
 This is the quarter where I really got to know individual stduents, their games and the team dynamics.
-At the beginning of the quarter the games are just small prototypes and big dreams, but 10 weeks later somethini
+At the beginning of the quarter the games are just small prototypes and big dreams, but 10 weeks later something like a game had sprung into existence.

 During the Winter the TAs job is mainly to meet with teams each week.
 I had 10 teams and [James](https://users.soe.ucsc.edu/~jor/) had 9.